geoserver/geoserver.github.io/README.md

    * Force a security vulnerability section with ``--security`` (although this will be added if any issues with component ``Vulnerability`` are included in the release)
    * Announcement text based on version, use ``--override stable`` or ``--override maintenance`` if the guess was incorrect

-   if everything looks good genearte post using (the date for the generated post is supplied by Jira):
+   If everything looks good generate a post using (the date for the generated post is supplied by Jira):

    ```
    python3 anouncement.py username password 2.23.2 --geotools  29.2 --geowebcache 1.23.2 --post